Anna Seward: Relationships

 Seward remained single, despite offers and friendships.
 She was outspoken about the institution of marriage, not unlike her heroine in Louisa, a position later echoed in the novels of her step-niece, Maria Edgeworth.
 She shunned marriage and sexual love as inferior to the equality and virtue of Aristotelian friendship.
 She had friends of both genders, although only seeking romantic relations with women.
 In 1985 Lillian Faderman suggested that her orientation was lesbian, but there is little known evidence of the erotic or sexual in her ties and the term relates more to 20th than to 18th-century concepts of identity.
 Since 1985, Seward remains within the lesbian poetic canon, but Teresa Barnard argues against this, based more on examining her correspondence than on her poetry, while more recently Redford Barrett has argued for it, based on other sources.
+It is also known that Seward named her pet dog Sappho, after the sixth-century BCE poet of the same name.

 Much of the literature on Seward's relations focuses on her childhood friend Honora Sneyd: sonnets reveal her passion for her when they were together and her despair when Sneyd married Richard Edgeworth.
 Compared with the correspondence, her sonnets display more intense emotion, such as Sonnet 10 ("Honora, shou'd that cruel time arrive"), which describes feelings of betrayal.
 When the Edgeworths moved to Ireland, despair turned to anger, as in Sonnet 14 ("Ingratitude, how deadly is thy smart").

 Work

 Poetry

 Seward began to write poetry early with encouragement from her father, a published poet, but against the wishes of her mother.
 When Anna was 16, her father revised his position, fearing she might become a "learned lady".
 Later she was encouraged by Dr Erasmus Darwin, who set up a medical practice in Lichfield in 1756, although their relations with him included frequent conflicts.

 Her verses, which date from at least 1759, include elegies and sonnets, and a verse-novel, Louisa (1784), of which five editions were published.
 However, she did not publish her first poem until 1780, at the age of 38.
 Seward's many letters and other writings have been called "commonplace".
 Horace Walpole said she had "no imagination, no novelty", but she was praised by Mary Scott, who had written admiringly of her father's attitude to female education.

 Several poems, particularly Lichfield ones, concern her friend and adopted sister Honora Sneyd, in a tradition described as "female friendship poetry".
 Seward struck a middle path in a period when women had to tread carefully.
 Her work could also be arch and teasing, as in her poem Portrait of Miss Levett, on a Lichfield beauty later married to Rev. Richard Levett.
 She contributed to Boswell's Life of Samuel Johnson (1791), but was less than happy with Boswell's treatment of her material.
 Her work circulated widely.

-Authorship has been a continuing problem with assessing her work.
+Authorship has been a continuing problem in assessing her work.
 She was known to suggest others had used her work as their own: "a charge of plagiarism must rest somewhere."